SAP/openui5-docs/docs/Text_Size_and_Fonts_a3465c8.md

 ***

 ### Tips for Testing

-Enlarge the application UI text by zooming up to 200%.

 -   Is each text element and each image enlarged to double width and double height?